tempevictor/ML_for_DNA_storage/readme.md

 * CATCaller_master: contains the basecaller.
 * scripts: various python files and notebooks for tests or data manipulation
 * performance: compute the performance of the basecaller
-* commands_preprocess.txt: example commands to create the dataset from fitlered fast5 fast5 reads (need to change paths to be used)
+* commands_preprocess.txt: example commands to create the train dataset from filtered fast5 reads (need to change some paths to be used)